ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 - A delegated security group is created and configured
 - The IT Support account is added to the delegated group
 - Limited administrative permissions are assigned to the HR and Sales OUs
-- The IT Support account can create a new user and reset a user passwprd in the HR OU
+- The IT Support account can create a new user and reset a user password in the HR OU
 - The IT Support account can create a new user and reset a user password in the Sales OU
 - The IT Support account does not have full Domain Admin rights